Eurabia conspiracy theory: Criticism

 The Economist rejected the concept of Eurabia as "scaremongering".
-Simon Kuper in the Financial Times described Ye'or's book as "little-read but influential", and akin to "Protocols of the Elders of Zion in reverse", adding that "though ludicrous, Eurabia became the spiritual mother of a genre".
+Simon Kuper in the Financial Times described Ye'or's book as "little-read but influential", and akin to "The Protocols of the Elders of Zion in reverse", adding that "though ludicrous, Eurabia became the spiritual mother of a genre".

 David Aaronovitch acknowledges that the threat of "jihadist terror" may be real, but that there is no threat of Eurabia.
 Aaronovitch concludes that those who study conspiracy theories will recognize Eurabia to be a theory that adds the "Sad Dupes thesis to the Enemy Within idea".

-Conservative US military analyst Ralph Peters has criticized the Eurabia narrative on the grounds that it is unlikely to happen as posited, citing the historical precedent of genocides frequently occurring in Europe, such as in the Balkans during the 1990s, and the Holocaust during World War II.
-Peters stated that if Muslims "taking over" Europe were imminent, Europeans would either forcibly deport their Muslims at best or engage in a genocide of them at worst, possibly leading to a U.S. intervention on behalf of persecuted Muslims.
+In his 2007 book Wars of Blood and Faith, conservative US military analyst Ralph Peters dismissed the Eurabia scenario, arguing that demographic projections overlooked Europe's historical record of violent overreaction to perceived threats, such as in the Balkans during the 1990s and the Holocaust during World War II.
+Peters argued that if a Muslim takeover ever appeared imminent, European populations would resort to forced deportations or genocide rather than submission, possibly provoking American intervention on behalf of persecuted European Muslims.

-In his 2007 book Wars of Blood and Faith, Peters states that far from being about to take over Europe through demographic change, "Europe's Muslims are living on borrowed time" and that in the event of a major terrorist attack in Europe, thanks to the "ineradicable viciousness" of Europeans and what he perceives as a historical tendency to over-react to real or perceived threats, European Muslims "will be lucky if they're only deported".

 According to Marján and Sapir, the very idea of "Eurabia" is "based on an extremist conspiracy theory, according to which Europe and the Arab states would join forces to make life impossible for Israel and Islamize the old continent."